 12 double sessions which are a combination of lectures and seminars.

 The course has the following compulsory tuition activities:

-- An oral presentation that critically appraises one of the readings in the syllabus.
-Depending on how many students enroll in the course, the presentation will be in groups.
+An oral presentation of a question/problem regarding one of the readings in the syllabus.
+Depending on how many students enroll in the course, the presentations will be in groups.